bridgetmahony/IQpsychHBN/README.md

 # README for analyses of IQ effects on symptom coupling in youth

 This repository contains all materials to perform analyses as described in Mahony BW, Tu D, Rau S, Liu S, Lalonde F, Alexander-Bloch AF, Satterthwaite TD, Shinohara RT, Bassett DS, Milham MP, Raznahan A *et al.* IQ modulates coupling between diverse dimensions of psychopathology in children and adolescents.
-(Under review at *The Journal of the American Academy of Child & Adolescent Psychiatry*).
+(In press at *The Journal of the American Academy of Child & Adolescent Psychiatry*).
 (Link to be provided upon publication)

 # Resources
 [White paper from the Child Mind Institute about the Healthy Brain Network sample](https://www.nature.com/articles/sdata2017181)